What is egg donation?

 - Be under 36 years of age

-- Be in good health and have no personal or family history of hereditary disease (a cervical smear, tests for HIV, Hepatitis B and C, plus tests to exclude current or past history of transmissible diseases are done).
+- Be in good health and have no personal or family history of hereditary disease (cervical smear, tests for HIV, Hepatitis B and C, plus tests to exclude current or past history of transmissible diseases are done).
 Chromosomal analysis and screening for cystic fibrosis are also carried out

 - Preferably already have children of their own

-Your natural cycle will be suppressed using a drug called Buserelin.
+Your natural cycle will be suppressed using a medication called Buserelin.
 This stops the production of the follicle stimulating hormone (FSH) and luteinising hormone (LH), and normally takes about two weeks.
 The ovaries are then stimulated to develop a number of follicles, each containing an egg.
 When enough follicles have developed to an appropriate size, an injection of human Chorionic Gonadotrophin (hCG: a peptide hormone produced in pregnancy that is made by the embryo soon after contraception and later by part of the placenta) is given late in the evening.
 This leads to ovulation 40-42 hours later and egg collection is timed to take place 36 hours after the hCG injection.
+The procedure may be performed under local or general anaesthetic.

 The procedure, which takes about 30 minutes, is carried out using vaginal ultrasound.
-Remember, you will not be able to drive after this procedure.
+It is strictly recommended not to drive after this procedure.

 A needle is guided along the probe through the vaginal wall and into the ovary.
 Each follicle in turn is punctured and drained of the fluid it contains.
 The embryologist examines this to determine whether an egg is present.

 On average eggs are retrieved from about 80 per cent of mature follicles.
-The eggs recovered will be inseminated using sperm provided by the recipient’s partner.
+The eggs recovered will be inseminated using sperm provided by the recipient’s partner or donor.
 Those that fertilise will be cultured in the embryology lab.

 Two or three days after the egg collection the recipient will go to the unit for an embryo transfer.
-Up to three of the resulting embryos will be transferred to the recipient’s womb.
-Spare embryos may be cryopreserved (frozen) <link> for future use by the recipient couple, provided you have given consent for this.
+Up to three of the resulting embryos will be transferred to the recipient's womb.
+Spare embryos may be cryopreserved (frozen) ) for future use by the recipient, provided you have given consent for this.

 - Hot flushes, headaches, mood changes and vaginal bleeding may be experienced during the first stage of treatment